mozilla/pontoon/docs/admin/deployment.rst

    production.
    Adds some additional django apps that can be helpful during day to day development.

+``ERROR_PAGE_URL``
+   Optional.
+URL to the page displayed to your users when the application encounters a system error.
+See `Heroku Reference`_ for more information.

+``MAINTENANCE_PAGE_URL``
+   Optional.
+URL to the page displayed to your users when the application is placed in the maintenance state.
+See `Heroku Reference`_ for more information.

 ``NEW_RELIC_API_KEY``
    Optional.
 API key for accessing the New Relic REST API.
 Used to mark deploys on New Relic.